-If you want to switch to Mint Mobile, first make sure you have coverage
+Mint Mobile: How to know if there is coverage in your area

 Fortunately, Mint Mobile has a seven-day money-back guarantee.
 If you're not satisfied, all you have to do is let Mint know within that first week of activation — no questions asked.
 Shipping and handling fees won't be returned, but at least you don't have to send anything back.

-And if you really have doubts about Mint Mobile, then there's a Starter Kit you can get through the Mint Mobile app that will give you a seven-day trial to test its service.
-If you happen to go past the seven days, you'll stick lock in the unlimited plan's yearly rate for the first three months ($90 total).
-Though things will probably work out, there's not much to lose if they don't.
+And if you really have doubts about Mint Mobile, then there's a "See For Yourself" starter Kit you can get through the Mint Mobile app that will give you a seven-day trial to test its service.
+This trial will run Mint Mobile right alongside your existing wireless service with no interruptions, so there's really zero risk.

+Google Pixel 7 Pro: Six FREE months of Mint Mobile when you bundle with a six-month plan (opens in new tab)

+Our favorite phone to use with Mint Mobile just so happens to be our favorite Android phone overall.
+Pair the purchase of the phone with ANY six-month Mint Mobile plan, and the carrier will hook you up with an additional six months of service for 100% free.